meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 ### Step 1: Data Prep and Synthetic Labeling:

-The dataset consists of 5000 images with some classification.
+The dataset consists of 5000 images with some meta-data.

 The first half is preparing the dataset for labeling:
 - Clean/Remove corrupt images